Year 1 and 2 (Hamilton, Backshall and Banksy)

 This term we will be learning about children's authors.

 What could I do at home to help?

 We are trialling a new homework approach this term.
-Please check your child's bag for their new sheet.
-The new sheet is also attached at the end of this page.
+Please check your child's reading record for their new sheet.
+The new sheet will also be attached at the bottom of this page.